kataszczes/STE/Kettle.markdown

 ### Storage

-When storing the kettle, ensure that it is completely dry.
-Wind the power cord neatly around the base, if the design permits.
-Store the kettle in a cool, dry place, away from direct sunlight and moisture.
+Make sure the kettle is completely dry before storing it.
+If the design permits it, wind the power cord around the base.
+Store the kettle in a cool, dry place Keep it away from direct sunlight and moisture.